What is Virtual VITA?

 - Discussing and preparing your income tax return over video interface.

 You will have the option to also view the volunteer’s screen as they prepare your tax return.
-Upon the completion of your tax return, a second volunteer will be asked to join the Zoom session to review the tax return or answer any additional questions you or your preparer may have.
+Upon the completion of your tax return, a second volunteer will be asked to join the Zoom session to review the tax return or answer any additional questions you may have.
 After the tax return is reviewed, you will be given the opportunity to review the tax return yourself and address any additional questions or concerns.

 If you believe everything is accurate and correct on the tax return, you will send an email consent authorizing your preparer to electronically file your tax return.
-A password-protected PDF copy of your Federal and State income tax return will be emailed or mailed to you based on your preference.
+A password-protected PDF copy of your Federal and State income tax return will be emailed to you based on your preference.

 What services do we offer using Virtual VITA?